sunwayforever/mediapipe_demo/python/README.md

 ## Prerequisite

+  - pip install numpy

+  - opencv

       - pip uninstall opencv-python

-  - pip install numpy
+      - pip install opencv-python-headless

-  - build opencv from source
+      - or build opencv from source in case you need `cv.imshow`

     `opencv-python` from pip was built with Qt support, which has `version mismatch` issue with pyqt5, we need to build `opencv` from